 Tech Butlers at The Ritz-Carlton New York Battery Park

 When your technology goes awry on vacation, normally you’d be forced to seek out the nearest electronics store.
 But at the Ritz-Carlton Battery Park, you can just pick up the telephone.
 The hotel offers a “tech butler” for any hardware or software problems you might have while at the hotel.
 Bonus: If you’re astronomically inclined, most rooms come with a top-notch telescope for catching views of Lady Liberty and beyond.

 Aside from the 42″ flat-screen TVs, iPod docks, dimmer switches, and DVD players, all rooms in this uber-luxe Jamaican resort feature Apple TVs.
-Sure, it’s Apple’s least successful gadgets so far — but at the Geejam it comes pre-programmed with an impressive mix of reggae and soul music, as well as three dozen movies.
+Each comes pre-programmed with an impressive mix of reggae and soul music, as well as three dozen movies.
 Bonus: You receive a pre-programmed cell phone on arrival with all of the hotel’s customer service numbers already stored inside.

-From the pool to the rooms and the spa, everything here has an almost futuristic touch: Think colorful lighting, straight lines, and a sleek design.
-Most rooms are decent-sized by Hong Kong standards, and all feature Bose iPod docks, LCD TVs, wireless keyboards, and entertainment units that incorporate a computer and Blu-Ray DVD player.
+From the pool to the rooms to the spa, everything here has an almost futuristic touch: Think colorful lighting, straight lines, and a sleek design.
+Most rooms are decent-sized by Hong Kong standards, and all feature Bose iPod docks, LCD TVs, wireless keyboards, and entertainment units that incorporate computers and Blu-Ray DVD players.